442nd Air Expeditionary Squadron

 The 442nd Air Expeditionary Squadron is a provisional United States Air Force unit.
+It was converted to provisional status in May 2011.
+Its last assignment as a regular unit was to the 320th Bombardment Wing at March Air Force Base, California, where it was inactivated on 15 September 1960.
+It has been active since, operating a small air base in Iraq.

 The squadron was first activated during World War II as the 442nd Bombardment Squadron.
-It served in combat in the Mediterranean Theater of Operations, where it earned two Distinguished Unit Citations and the French Croix de Guerre with Palm.
-After V-E Day, the squadron returned to the United States for inactivation.
+It served in combat in the Mediterranean Theater of Operations, where it earned the Distinguished Unit Citation (DUC) and the French Croix de Guerre with Palm for combat operations in Italy.
+In 1944, it moved north into the European Theater of Operations, where it earned a second DUC.
+After V-E Day, the squadron remained in Germany to participate in the disarmament of the Luftwaffe, then returned to the United States for inactivation.

-Although briefly active in the reserve from 1947 to 1949, the squadron was primarily a Strategic Air Command bomber unit with Boeing B-47 Stratojets.
-The squadron was inactivated in 1960, in connection with the phasing out of the B-47.
+Although briefly active in the reserve from 1947 to 1949, the squadron was primarily a Strategic Air Command bomber unit with Boeing B-47 Stratojets, serving on nuclear alert.
+It was inactivated in September 1960 when SAC reduced its wings at March Air Force Base, California from one to two.

-Since 2011, the squadron has been active in the Middle East and Afghanistan.